RizeFinance/rize-js/docs.md

 -   not be a Master Synthetic Account i.e. master_account must be false
 -   have zero balance
 -   have no pending Transfers
-    Master Synthetic Accounts are archived when the Program Customer is archived (DELETE /customers/:uid).
+    Master Synthetic Accounts are archived when the Program Customer is archived (customer.archive()).
-    External Synthetic Accounts cannot be archived through DELETE /synthetic_accounts/:uid.
+    External Synthetic Accounts cannot be archived through syntheticAccount.archive().
     For on overview of how to archive an external Synthetic Account, please contact your Rize account manager.

 #### Parameters